AryanPrakhar/nymo/README.md

 # Nymo

-An anonymous hyper-local community platform that enables users to share location-based content without authentication.
+An anonymous hyper-local community platform that enables users to share location-based content with anonymity.

 ## Features